github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository.md

 ## Options for configuring {% data variables.product.prodname_code_scanning %}

 You decide how to generate {% data variables.product.prodname_code_scanning %} alerts, and which tools to use, at a repository level. {% data variables.product.product_name %} provides fully integrated support for {% data variables.product.prodname_codeql %} analysis, and also supports analysis using third-party tools.
-For more information, see the following bullets and "[About {% data variables.product.prodname_code_scanning %}](/code-security/secure-coding/about-code-scanning#about-tools-for-code-scanning)."
+For more information, see the following bullets and "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning#about-tools-for-code-scanning)."

 {% data reusables.code-scanning.enabling-options %}